-Dream Interpretation: The Meaning Of The 10 Most Common DreamsWe’ve all had strange dreams that leave us confused and worried when we wake up, right.
-Is it a prophetic dream?
+Dream Interpretation: The Meaning Of The 10 Most Common DreamsWe’ve all had strange dreams that have left us confused and worried when we wake up, right.
+Are they prophetic dreams?
 A message from our unconscious?
 What do these dreams mean?
 Wouldn't it be great to be able to analyze our dreams and really discover what they mean?
 Thanks to our dream interpretation guide, you can now fully understand what your dreams mean and symbolize.
-Discover what your dreams are trying to tell you!
+Discover what they are trying to tell you!

-> Dream interpretation is the process of discovering what your dreams actually mean and what your dreams are trying to tell you.
-In ancient tradition, dreaming was considered as a means of communication with the Gods, so how do we interpret dreams today?
+Dream interpretation is the process of discovering what your dreams actually mean and what your they are trying to tell you.
+In ancient tradition, dreaming was considered as a means of communication with the Gods, so how do we interpret them today?

-> Do all dreams have meanings?
+Do all dreams have meanings?

 A dream is a completely intelligible message from your unconscious mind to your cognitive mind.
 Our unconscious mind communicates our dreams in gibberish and in symbols, which means that our cognitive mind which communicates with language has a hard time deciphering the hidden messages.

 - Find out why breaking a mirror causes 7 years bad luck -

 Dreams are images and stories that our minds create whilst we sleep.
 Dreams are our unconscious minds trying to communicate our issues, fears and worries that need to be addressed.